COSC-499-W2025/cosc-499-w2025-capstone-project-project-starter/logs/individual/Rylan_Millar.md

 #Personal Log for Rylan Millar (33334400) Week 4 September 22-28

-## Features from the project plant this week
+## Features from the project plan this week
 - I helped create the branching structure for our repo
 - I reorganized folders and branches
 - I am reasearching the machine learning portion of this project